Quarz0/get-timed-string/README.md

 This function is a modified version of CS50's library's (https://manual.cs50.net/library/) GetString function.
 Supports Windows only since it makes use of "conio" library.

+Current Known Issue(s):
+Breaks when the string entered by the user exceeds the terminal column width.